-A British bombardment started soon afterwards, with the shelling sparking a large fire on 4 September, destroying the city’s main cathedral and causing widespread destruction.
+A British bombardment started soon afterwards, sparking a large fire on 4 September that destroyed the city’s main cathedral and caused widespread destruction.
 The Danes agreed to all terms on 6 September and the British busied themselves getting the Danish fleet into a seaworthy condition.
 They finally left Copenhagen on 21 October, taking the captured ships them.
 Dispatch’s role in the fighting had been as part of the inshore squadron commanded by Captain Puget, firing on Danish gunboats almost every day until the British victory.
-The crew also witnessed the destruction of the armed troopship Charles, which was blown up by Danish battery fire on August 31, for the loss of ten men.
+The crew also witnessed the destruction of the armed troopship Charles, which was blown up by Danish battery fire on 31 August, for the loss of ten men.
 However, British casualties overall were light and nothing compared with the Danish death toll, with an estimated 2,000 civilians perishing.
 It was an unedifying episode and one that badly damaged Britain’s reputation among the continent’s remaining neutral nations.*

 *See endnote 2.

 Dispatch departed for a Caribbean posting in 1808, a region where one was lucky to survive their first encounter with a tropical disease.
-There were only two notable engagements: the capture of the French privateer Dorade, which had just one gun and a crew of 20, and the recapture of a British merchantman.
-The pirate was small fry, but the merchantman was useful as the crew would have received some form of reward for their endeavours.
-Dispatch also sailed to Haiti, formerly a French possession that had witnessed a slave revolt lasting from the 1790s into the early 1800s.
+There were only two notable engagements during this deployment: the capture of the French privateer Dorade, which had just one gun and a crew of 20, and the recapture of a British merchantman.
+The pirate was small fry but the merchantman was useful and the crew would have received some form of reward for their endeavours.
+Dispatch also sailed to Haiti, formerly a French possession that had witnessed a slave revolt that lasted from the 1790s into the early 1800s.
 Unspeakable horrors had been perpetrated by both the French and the former slaves led by Jean-Jacques Dessalines, the successor of revolutionary leader Toussaint Louverture.
-Dessalines was assassinated by his countrymen in October 1806 and was followed by Henri Christophe who ruled the north (the State of Haiti) and Alexandre Pétion who dominated the south (the Republic of Haiti).
+Dessalines was assassinated by his countrymen in October 1806 and was followed by Henri Christophe who ruled the north (the State of Haiti) and Alexandre Pétion who ran the south (the Republic of Haiti).
 Lillicrap met both leaders, although further research is needed to discover whether there was a specific objective in mind or whether it was just a fact-finding mission.

 *He probably met Christophe at his mountain eyrie, the imposing Citadelle Laferrière that still stands.

 Back in Europe, an Anglo-Portuguese army under Wellington’s command had started its arduous campaign to push the French out of the Iberian Peninsula with the help of Spanish armies and guerillas.
-The French could afford to treat this as an unwelcome nuisance until 1812, the year Napoleon wrecked his military machine by invading Russia.
-He led an army of almost 500,000 and secured several notable victories until the bitter Eurasian winter arrived, with only around one tenth of his men surviving the hellish retreat back.
-The Emperor now faced a manpower crisis, while the allied coalition led by Britain, Prussia and Russia kept growing in strength and competency, eventually closing in for the kill in 1814.
+The French could almost afford to treat this as an unwelcome nuisance until 1812, the year Napoleon wrecked his military machine after invading Russia.
+He led an army of almost 500,000 and secured several notable victories until the bitter Eurasian winter arrived and forced a hellish retreat, with only one tenth of his men surviving.
+The Emperor faced a manpower crisis as a result, while the allied coalition led by Britain, Prussia and Russia kept growing in strength and competency, eventually closing for the kill in 1814.
 Napoleon was forced to admit defeat and was exiled to the island of Elba, just off the west Italian coast.
-He famously escaped in 1815, returning to France and taking control once more.
-However, his success this time was short-lived and he was defeated at the Battle of Waterloo on 18 June.
-The Emperor fled to Paris and, on realising his cause was lost, surrendered to the British soon afterwards.
-Taking no chances, they exiled him to the remote, mid-Atlantic island of St Helena, where he died in 1821.
+He famously escaped in 1815, returning to France and taking control again.
+However, his success was short-lived; he was defeated at the Battle of Waterloo on 18 June and fled to Paris, surrendering to the British soon afterwards.
+Taking no chances, they exiled him to the mid-Atlantic island of St Helena, where he died in 1821.

-Dispatch’s role in the final years of the war were relatively non-descript as the French fleet was bottled up and starved of manpower by Napoleon, who needed to feed almost all available recruits into his armies.
-William had served almost the entire breadth of the war, first against Revolutionary France and then Napoleon’s regime – years of service that must have defined and shaped his attitudes to life.
-He was lucky to retain a place in the peacetime navy, being based on ships stationed in Plymouth and staffed by skeleton crews.
-That meant a permanent home life of sorts.
-He was made boatswain of Implacable in 1817, a third-rate ship of the line and originally the French ship Duguay Trouin that had been captured at Trafalgar.
-It was a good posting as the vessel was large and well known, and William would have taken great pride in coming aboard.
+Dispatch’s role in the final years of the war were relatively non-descript as the French fleet was bottled up and starved of manpower as Napoleon fed almost all available recruits into his armies.
+William had served almost the entire breadth of the war, first against Revolutionary France and then Napoleon’s regime – years of service that must have defined and shaped his attitude to life.
+He was lucky to retain a place in the peacetime navy and served on various ships stationed in Plymouth and staffed by skeleton crews.
+It meant a permanent home life of sorts.
+He was made boatswain of Implacable in 1817, a third-rate ship of the line and originally the French vessel Duguay Trouin that had been captured at Trafalgar.
+It was a good posting as the ship was large and well known, and William would have taken great pride in coming aboard.
 Implacable was permanently moored in Plymouth and eventually became a training vessel as newer, more powerful ships came into service.*

 *She survived until 1949, when a cash-strapped nation hauled the ship out to sea and blew it up the Channel.
 There were protests at this act of historical vandalism but to no avail.
 The stern and figure head were at least saved and are now on display at the National Maritime Museum in Greenwich.